mattpitkin/GraWIToNStatisticsLectures/stats_part03.md

 <!--\end{column}
 \end{columns}-->

-The MaxEnt approach can be justified using a varirty of approaches, e.g.
+The MaxEnt approach can be justified using a variety of approaches, e.g.

 * Independence arguments (see e.g. [_the kangeroo problem_](http://cmm.cit.nih.gov/maxent/kangaroo.html))